About Andrew Goodwin, AIA

 Andrew holds a Bachelor in Architecture degree from California Polytechnic State University in San Luis Obispo.
 He is a licensed architect in California and Hawaii and has worked on projects in the United States and internationally.

 In 2012, Andrew co-founded the design-build firm ConsciousBuild, Inc in an effort to dedicate his design passion towards more environmentally, economically, and socially responsible projects around the world.
 His passion for public interest design led him to create RED Studio Foundation, focusing on providing socially responsible design services for non-profits.
 In 2013, RED Studio Foundation became part of a larger 501c3 design organization, Journeyman International.
-He was the Director of Architecture for Journeyman International from 2014-2016, and now acts as an advisor to many of the thesis students in the program.
+He was the Director of Architecture for Journeyman International from 2014-2016, and now acts as an adviser to many of the thesis students in the program.
 Andrew has overseen the design of community enriching projects in countries from Rwanda and South Africa to Nicaragua and the Dominican Republic.

 In January of 2015, Andrew moved on to form his own design consultancy.
 AGD (Andrew Goodwin Designs) began in San Luis Obispo and its current work includes providing design and architecture services to clients primarily throughout California.
 AGD’s company services include architecture, design and planning and project types range from residential, boutique commercial, hospitality, and community or civic projects.
 AGD’s work also allows Andrew to continue to provide pro-bono services to non-profits throughout the world when the need arises.

 Andrew remains hopeful about the future of design, and continues to write about projects, people, and ideas that excite and encourage him and hopefully help others.
 Communicating this to the rest of the world will remain his life's mission.